Bounds on Information Propagation in Disordered Quantum Spin Chains: Abstract

 \section{Abstract}

 We investigate the propagation of information through the disordered $XY$ model.
-We find that all correlations, both classical and quantum, are exponentially suppressed outside of an effective lightcone whose radius grows at most logarithmically with $|t|$.
+We find, with a probability that increases with the size of the system, that all correlations, both classical and quantum, are suppressed outside of an effective lightcone whose radius grows at most polylogarithmically with $|t|$.

 How fast can information propagate through a locally interacting system?
 For classical systems an essentially universal answer to this question is that the velocity of information propagation is bounded (often only approximately) by an effective \emph{speed of light}.
 It is a more subtle issue to formulate equivalent velocity bounds for quantum systems because they can encode \emph{quantum information} in the form of \emph{qubits} and therefore might be able to exploit quantum interference to propagate information faster.
 However, for quantum spin networks this is not the case: the \emph{Lieb-Robinson bound} limits the velocity at which correlations can propagate \cite{lieb:1972a}.